AgencyPMG/Queue/docs/messages.rst

 Because messages are serialized to be put in a persistent backend they shouldn't include objects that require state.
 In the example above the message just contains a user's identifier rather than the full object.
-The handler would then look up the user.
+Tlhe :doc:`handler <handlers>` would then look up the user.

 See :doc:`consumers` and :doc:`producers` for more information about handlers and messages fit into the system as a whole.